-Dr. Burney from oblivion, is a proof of this assertion.
-It is a vow of fidelity to his mistress, under all circumstances of time and change; and if the terminating stanza be deemed a concetto, it is certainly the prettiest that Italian poesy has been guilty of.
++ One of the most beautiful of his cantatas, rescued by Dr. Burney from oblivion, is a proof of this assertion.
+It is a vow of fidelity to his mistress, under all circumstances of time and change; and if the terminating stanza be deemed a conceit, it is certainly the prettiest that Italian poesy has been guilty of.

-"E se la natura avara

-Del suo mortal tesoro

-Di questo crin mai le rubasse l'oro

-Povero, ma contento
+"E se la natura avara Del suo mortal tesoro Di questo crin mai le rubasse l'oro Povero, ma contento Lo vedro bianco E l'amero d'argento."

-Lo vedrò bianco

-E l'amero d'argento."

 Cantata VII., set to music by Luigi Rossi.

-choly confession, that out of six lustres which he had passed, he had not known the enjoyment of one happy day."
-This querulous melancholy, inseparable from the temperament of the highest order of genius, which is so prone to feel and to suffer, gives a charm to the character of Salvator, which his occasional flashes of gaiety and humour, his splenetic pleasantry and comic representations of the follies and vices of society, rather relieve and heighten, than decrease.
-While his pathetic cantatas, and their plaintive compositions, drew tears from the brightest eyes in Rome, the "potent, grave, and reverend signors" of the conclave, did not disdain to solicit admission to those evening conversazioni of the Via Babbuina, where the comic Muse alone presided; but where, under the guise of national naïveté, veiled in a rustic dialect, and set off by the most humorous gesticulations, truths were let drop with impunity, more perilous than those, for translating which from the pages of Lucian a protegé of the Grand Duke de' Medici was at the same moment confined by the Inquisition.
+flashes of gaiety and humour, his splenetic pleasantry and comic representations of the follies and vices of society, rather relieve and heighten, than decrease.
+While his pathetic cantatas, and their plaintive compositions, drew tears from the brightest eyes in Rome, the "potent, grave, and reverend signors" of the conclave, did not disdain to solicit admission to those evening conversazioni of the Via Babbuina, where the comic Muse alone presided; but where, under the guise of national naïveté, veiled in a rustic dialect, and set off by the most humorous gesticulations, truths were let drop with impunity, more perilous than those, for translating which from the pages of Lucian a protégé of the Grand Duke de' Medici was at the same moment confined by the Inquisition.